Kamiar Alaei Kamiar Alaei, MD, DrPH, MPH, MS. is the Associate Dean for Global and Interdisciplinary Research, public service professor

-Kamiar Alaei M.D. is the Director of the Global Institute for Health and Human Rights.
-He is an expert on HIV/AIDS, International Health and Human Rights.
-He and his brother Arash co-founded the first "Triangular Clinic" for three target groups in Iran (drug users, HIV patients, and STD cases) to deal with both the biological and social manifestations of the disease.
-Their approach was documented by the WHO/EMRO as a "Best Practice Model" for HIV/AIDS and injecting drug users prevention and care.
+in the Department of Public Administration and Policy, and the founding Director of Global Institute for Health and Human Rights.
+He is an expert on HIV/AIDS, drug policy and International Health and Human Rights.
+He and his brother Arash co-founded the first "Triangular Clinic" for three target groups in Iran (drug users, HIV patients, and STD cases), documented by the World Health Organization as a "Best Practice Model" for HIV/AIDS and injecting drug users prevention and care.
 Dr. Alaei’s extensive experience in both global health policy and international human rights law allows him to focus on the intersections between international health and international law, while remaining sensitive to the needs and realities of vulnerable target groups including rights of prisoners.

 broke the existing national silence regarding HIV/AIDS in a very conservative Muslim country like Iran with the help of his brother Kamiar Alaei using the Triangular Clinic model.
 He and his brother extended their work on HIV/AIDS in other countries such as Afghanistan and Tajikistan by implementing regional training workshops.
 They have been successful in motivating other Muslim countries to break the existing silence regarding HIV/AIDS by inviting them to visit their Triangular Clinics in Iran.

 Dr. Alaei and his brother promoted their scientific collaborations with American experts through establishing regional workshops on HIV/AIDS and inviting well known international experts from Harvard, Yale and Maryland to be partners in these programs.
 He also continued his cooperation with U.S. scientists to foster medical diplomacy between Iran and the U.S. The brothers also organized summer exchange programs for American students to visit Iran and work with Iranian students on various health and human rights related projects.
 This international student network strongly influenced Americans and second generation Iranians living in the US by cultivating youth interest in Iran.